ErylKenner/ErylKenner.github.io/projects.md

 ---
 # Projects

-Here are a few of my developed projects.
+Here are a few of my more developed projects.
 Other side projects can be found on my <a href="https://github.com/Eryl2000">GitHub</a>.
 <br><br>
 <hr>